NeginAz/NeginAZ.github.io/OCR.md

  </div>
  </center>

 By classifying the characters using the designed network, an accuracy of 84% was achieved on the test samples.
-In the figure below, from right to left, examples of characters from the training set, validation set, and test set are shown.

  <center>
  <div class = "column">